mattbee/spoke-code-test/README.md

 ## Running the server/build process

-To run the development server, and also compile SASS, run ```gulp.
+To run the development server, and also compile SASS, run ```gulp```.
+This should open the browser at the url ''

 The build process will watch the sass and html files and comile SASS when style changes made (then reload the browser) or just reload the browser if HTML changes are made.